 PROVIDING PATHWAYS OUT OF POVERTY

-Each year, our programs impact more than 8,000 individuals and families living in Southern Arizona.
+Each year, our programs impact more than 8,200 individuals and families living in Southern Arizona.
 For many men, women, and families who are homeless, the first step to getting off the streets is connecting with us.
-Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four areas of support:
+Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.

-- Las Abuelitas Family Housing and Community Center
+- Las Abuelitas Family Housing & Community Center

 - Alamo Apartments